abhaysudhir/Troop-Talk/README.md

 troop-talk-website is a submodule now branch that will be used will be `official-branch`
-- this will also be hosted in the future as the website

 ## For troop-talk-website
 # Step 3: Install the necessary dependencies.